apache/www-site/content/foundation/marks/pmcs.md

 - Major links promoting the project to likely contributors should always point to *ProjectName*.apache.org resources directly, and not to non-apache.org domains.

-- In most cases, non-apache.org domains should simply redirect to some place within ProjectName.apache.org/path domain, unless the podling has *each* of these really good reasons to use a non-apache.org domain:
+- In most cases, non-apache.org domains should simply redirect to some place within the ProjectName.apache.org/path domain, unless the podling has *each* of these really good reasons to use a non-apache.org domain: